OfficialAshpak/schoolmanagement/README.md

 A big shout out to all the contributers.
 # Security Vulnerabilities

-If you discover a security vulnerability within **School management system**, please use pull request.
+If you discover a security vulnerability within **School Management System**, please use pull request.
 All security vulnerabilities will be promptly addressed.

 **Please Note** that some sections of this project are in the work-in-progress stage and would be updated soon.
 These include: